CF-Han/MLBKFD-master/README.md

 ## Introduction
-MLBKFD: probability modeling methods to infer pseudo trajectories from single-cell data.
+MLBKFD: probabilistic model methods to infer pseudo trajectories from single-cell data

 The method only can be used for technology research, not for commercial purposes.